sdellysse/effuvv/README.md

 ### Hostname

-Note that if the file doesn't exist on the system, `farch-edit` will create one in the configuration:
+Note that if the file doesn't exist on the system, `effuvv-edit` will create one in the configuration:

 ```
-# farch-edit /etc/hostname
+# effuvv-edit /etc/hostname
-# farch-edit /etc/hosts
+# effuvv-edit /etc/hosts
 ```

 Add both of these files to the `beforePackages` clause.